 [author] [author_info]This post on Puglia with kids shares some of the best things to do in the region for families.
 If you’re travelling elsewhere in Italy then make sure to read this post on discovering Rome with kids like a local and a fun private tour of Rome for families.
 This post details a brilliant treasure hunt tour of Venice and this one, a walking and drawing family-friendly tour of Florence.[/author_info] [/author]

-Jo is wonderfully passionate about Italy and it was this love for la dolce vita that inspired her to set up Bookings for You in 2011.
-The site launched with just five properties on their website and has since grown to have more than 350 properties in 8 regions of Italy, the newest of which is Puglia.
+Jo from Bookings For You is wonderfully passionate about Italy and it was this love for la dolce vita that inspired her to set up Bookings for You in 2011.
+The site launched with just five properties on their website and has since grown to have more than 350 properties in 8 regions of Italy, including Puglia positioned in the heel of Italy.